 What I Ended Up With

 The system works pretty well.
-When I play a song in Apple Music, within a few seconds it shows up on my website with the artwork, artist info, and even a dominant color extracted from the album art for theming.
+When I play a song on Apple Music, it appears on my website within a few seconds, complete with artwork, artist information and a dominant colour extracted from the album art for theming.

 Here’s what the API returns: